Total masses of solutions to general Toda systems with singular sources: Background on Lie algebras and representation theory

 The Weyl group $W$ of a Lie algebra $\fg$ is the finite group generated by the reflections in the simple roots on $\fh'_0$

 In the Weyl group, there is a unique element $\kappa\in W$ that is the longest element in the sense that when one writes it as a product of the simple reflections it has the maximal length.
-(Actually the maximal length is the number of positive roots.)
-This $\kappa$ on $\fh'_0$ maps all the positives roots to the negative roots and vice versa.

-The $\kappa$ is $-Id$ except in the following cases: $A_n$, $D_{2n+1}$ and $E_6$, where $-\kappa$ represents the outer-automorphism of the corresponding Lie algebra represented by the symmetry of its Dynkin diagram.
-(See \cite{Davis}*{Remark 13.1.8}.)